 The second safety tip we’re going to cover is wearing a SUP leash.
 A leash is another simple and super affordable SUP accessory that should be worn every single time you paddle out.

 Many paddlers underestimate the great importance of wearing a SUP leash, mistakenly believing that their board will always be within arm’s reach if they happen to fall off.
-In a calm paddling environment this may be true, but in windy, choppy conditions, you can be separated from your board in a matter of seconds.
+In any conditions, even in seemingly calm water, you can be separated from your board in a matter of seconds.
 In certain situations, this can even prove to be fatal.

-A SUP leash won’t interfere with your paddling stroke and you’ll never even know you have it on, so there’s really no reason why you should ever be in the water without one.
+A SUP leash won’t interfere with your paddling stroke and you’ll barely even notice you have it on, so there’s really no reason why you should ever be in the water without one.
 This is another essential, life-saving SUP accessory that every paddler should be using, and is included in all our paddle board packages.

 3. Find a Paddle Pal